usedocker

 Common Linux install errors

-- “Could not start kvm: permission denied” — your user isn’t in the
+• “Could not start kvm: permission denied” — your user isn’t in the kvm group or /dev/kvm isn’t world-accessible. sudo usermod -aG kvm $USER, log out and back in.

-journalctl --user -u docker-desktop -ffor the actual error.
-Most often it’s a missing dependency that the package manager skipped. - Slow file system performance with large bind mounts.
-Move hot paths into named volumes inside the VM, or use BuildKit’s
+• Slow file system performance with large bind mounts.
+Move hot paths into named volumes inside the VM, or use BuildKit’s RUN --mount=type=cache where it makes sense.